internetarchive/bookreader/README.md

 See [CHANGELOG.md](CHANGELOG.md) for history of the project.

-## Contributing

-Some notes for contributing:
-- Please try to follow the code style within the file (spacing/comments/etc).
-- Please only submit merge requests for features that would be useful for the general use
-- Please try to avoid adding new libraries
-- If the PR is a bug fix, include a link to a jsbin/codepen if possible
-- Please test the changes in desktop, mobile, and embed modes, and also on many different devices/browsers.

 ## License

 The source code license is AGPL v3, as described in the LICENSE file.